rspeer/python-ftfy/docs/config.rst

 All the fixes are on by default, but you can pass in a configuration object or keyword options to turn them off.
 Check that the default fixes are appropriate for your use case.
 For example:

-- You should set `fix_entities` to False if the output is meant to be interpreted as HTML.
+- You should set `unescape_html` to False if the output is meant to be interpreted as HTML.

 - You should set `fix_character_width` to False if you want to preserve the spacing of CJK text.